Last updated on 2026-03-12

 Program Overview

 Humber’s Landscape Technician diploma program is designed with a strong emphasis on sustainability, conservation, and environmental sensitivity.
 Students will gain knowledge in landscape design and development, site construction, general horticulture, and grounds maintenance through a blend of in-class learning and practical landscape training.
-The program is enriched by exceptional facilities, including the Humber Arboretum, a 250-acre botanical garden that serves as a living classroom for plant studies and horticultural skills.
-Students will also benefit from a construction lab that allows for the building of full-scale structures and a greenhouse for exploring plant propagation.
-The program incorporates the latest computer-aided design (CAD) software, ensuring students are well-prepared for their future careers in the landscape industry.
+The program benefits from exceptional facilities, including the Humber Arboretum, a 250-acre botanical garden that serves as a living classroom.
+Students will have access to a construction lab for building full-scale structures and a greenhouse for plant propagation.
+Additionally, computer labs equipped with the latest CAD software will enable students to create professional construction documents, ensuring they are well-prepared for their future careers in the landscape industry.

 Program Structure